nickshi/angular-homework/hw7/README.md

 DESCRIBE APPLICATION INTENT:

-animal-kingdom homework teach me how to use css and some directives like ngClass, ngFor in angular.
+skeleton homework teach me how to reuse components in angular.

 BRIEFLY DESCRIBE WHAT THE APPLICATION DOES: